dillacorn/ahtarchy/browser_notes/cromite.md

 # web apps

-Place to manage your web apps. chrome://apps/
+Place to manage your web apps: `chrome://apps/`